Distribution of Literature Policy

 4. Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.

 5. Solicitation is prohibited, other than as descripted in the Non-Solicitation Policy.

 6. The distribution of literature that is obscene or pornographic is prohibited.

 7. The requester is responsible for prompt payment of any damage to College property.

 8. If an organization does not staff its reserved space for two reserved dates without notifying the Manager of Conference and Event Services, the College may cancel the balance of the reserved time.

-9. Violation of these regulations shall result in revocation of the requesting organization's or individual's reservation by the Manager of Conference and Event Services or by the Associate Dean of Student Affairs for the remainder of the semester or three months, whichever is longer, by service of a cancellation notice in writing upon the person who made the reservation(s).
-If there is a dispute as to the facts regarding the alleged violation, the party contesting the cancellation notice may, within five days of receiving the notice, request the Dean of Student Affairs to hold a meeting with the aggrieved party and the College office which canceled the reservation to review the alleged violation.
-The decision of the Dean of Student Affairs is final.
+9. Violation of these regulations shall result in revocation of the requesting organization's or individual's reservation by the Manager of Conference and Event Services or by the Associate Dean of Students for the remainder of the semester or three months, whichever is longer, by service of a cancellation notice in writing upon the person who made the reservation(s).
+If there is a dispute as to the facts regarding the alleged violation, the party contesting the cancellation notice may, within five days of receiving the notice, request the Dean of Students to hold a meeting with the aggrieved party and the College office which canceled the reservation to review the alleged violation.
+The decision of the Dean of Students is final.

 10. An individual or organization which wishes to register a complaint concerning another person or organization's distribution of literature or other expressive activity on campus should communicate that concern to the Associate Dean of Students, who shall cause the complaint to be investigated and shall, if appropriate, endeavor to mediate and resolve the differences between the complainant and the person or entity whose activity is the subject of the complaint.